solid/webid-profile/notes/pre-final-draft.md

    <#WebID> <http://www.w3.org/ns/solid/terms#publicTypeIndex> </settings/publicTypeIndex.ttl> .
 ```

-An example for a Private Type Index Resourcelocated in `settings` and is called
+An example for a Private Type Index Resource located in `settings` and is called
 `privateTypeIndex.ttl` linked from the profile is:

 ```